ismael-araujo/testing-libraries/README.md

 Any questions?
 Reach me out on my **[LinkedIn](https://www.linkedin.com/in/ismael-araujo/ "LinkedIn")**.

 #### What I am up to:
-Currently, I'm working on this cool library called PyCarat.
+Currently, I'm working on this cool library called `PyCarat`.
 I will soon public a blog about it.

 #### Blogs:
 **[How to Run 30 Machine Learning Models with 2 Lines of Code](https://towardsdatascience.com/how-to-run-30-machine-learning-models-with-2-lines-of-code-d0f94a537e52 "How to Run 30 Machine Learning Models with 2 Lines of Code")**